This post shows students and new users how to reset or repair the Start Menu in Windows 11.

 Open the Task Manager app, then select the Windows Shell Experience Host on the Processes tab.
 Right-click it and click End task.

 After that, the Start menu should work again as expected.
-Click different sections and see if your issues are resolved.
+Click different sections to see if your issues have been resolved.

 That should do it!